Creating A To Do List In WordPress

 Use Auto Paragraphs

-Enable this option to display content in to-do list items using paragraphs.
+If this option is enabled (‘Yes’), automatic paragraphs are used to display content in to-do lists.

 Integrate with Post Planner

-If you are running a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that helps to make the task of managing a multi-author WordPress site easier …
+If you are running a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …

-Visit this site to learn more about using this handy plugin: WordPress Post Planner
+To learn more this handy plugin, visit this site: WordPress Post Planner

-After configuring your options, click the ‘Save Changes’ button to update your settings …
+Once you have configured your options, click the ‘Save Changes’ button …

 Advanced Settings

-In this screen you can customize your To Do lists, assign to-do items to users and carry out plugin database maintenance.
+In this screen you can customize your To Do lists, assign to-do tasks to other users and perform database maintenance.

 Let’s take you through how to configure the plugin’s ‘Advanced Settings’ section …